-As the salespeople whom can’t leverage their time wisely won’t be able to meet their sales objectives or earn the commission that they need or targeted.
+As the salespeople who can’t leverage their time wisely won’t be able to meet their sales objectives or earn the commission that they need or targeted.

 According to the business consultancy CSO Insights, 45.4% of salespeople routinely miss their quotas.

 This isn’t due to laziness or lack of effort as most up line would believe.
 Research by the Center for Creative Leadership found that salespeople and other “smartphone-carrying professionals” work a whopping 72 hours a week.
-And myself usually works for 76 hours a week.
+And I usually work for 76 hours a week.

 The problem is that everyone’s productivity nose-dives after 55 hours (a point of diminishing rate of return).
 So, at least 17 of the hours the average salesperson works are relatively non-productive.
 When every single minute counts, this is a waste of time.